kinsta-content/node-js-photo-sharing-app/Chapters/03 - Chapter 3/README.md

 ---

-# 3.3 Setting our public folder for serving static files
+# 3.3 Setting Our Public Folder for Serving Static Files

 Add a new directory in the root of the project called "public".